-We design and teach interdisciplinary courses on machine learning (ML) and artificial intelligence (AI).
-Our programs combine technical insight with societal reflection, encouraging participants to explore both how these systems work and what they mean for our world.
+We design and teach interdisciplinary courses on machine learning (ML) and artificial intelligence (AI), combining technical foundations with societal reflection.

 The exact content of a course depends on the audience and duration.
 Common themes include: